-Ancient Roman glass before the current era
+Ancient Roman Glass before the Current Era

-How ancient Roman glass was made
+How Ancient Roman Glass was Made

 Ancient Roman glass was made by mixing two ingredients: silica and soda.
-Silica is actually sand which is made of quartz.
+Silica is, in fact, sand composed of quartz.
 To make the silica melt at a lower temperature, the Romans used soda (sodium carbonate).
 The source of soda during this period was natron, a type of salt found in dry lake beds.
-Natron was imported from Egypt from a place called today Wadi El Natrun or "natron valley" in Arabic.
+Natron was imported from Egypt, from a place now called Wadi El Natrun, or “Natron Valley” in Arabic.
 Glassmakers would also use a stabiliser such as lime or magnesia.
-Lime was the primary stabiliser and it was naturally present in beach sand.
-They would also use colorants if they wanted the glass to have a specific color.
+Lime was the primary stabiliser, and it was naturally present in beach sand.
+They would also use colourants if they wanted the glass to have a specific colour.

 ancient roman glass pitcher